 Make giant spider webs out of stretched cotton balls and drape them around your yard and home.
 To turn this classic decoration into a spooky prank, place the webs in unexpected areas overnight to shock and delight your family on Halloween morning.

-Freeze gummy worms or bug-shape candy into classic ice cube trays for a spooky-sweet drink surprise.
+Freeze gummy worms or bug-shape candy into classic ice cube trays for a funny prank and spooky-sweet drink surprise.
 Place one candy in each cube, then fill the ice cube tray with water as usual.
 Once the water freezes, pop out the ice cubes and add them to any drink.
 Our favorite?
 Halloween-theme punch.

 Turn your child's food favorites into a funny Halloween guessing game.
 Blindfold your kid, bring out an assortment of dishes, and tell them to guess what "body part" they're feeling Our favorite trick ideas?
 Cook spaghetti noodles and place in a bowl to disguise them as "brains."
 Peeled grapes make "eyeballs," pretzels are "fingers," and halved almonds are "fingernails."
 Another classic: halved hard-boiled eggs are "eyeball sockets."

+This is one of our favorite Halloween pranks for kids.
 Fill a glass jar with Halloween candy, then let your kids try to guess how many pieces are in the jar.
 To turn this classic guessing game into a trick, place different-sizes gum balls into the jar to make it more difficult to estimate.
 Keep small ones on the outside and large ones on the inside—they'll be stumped!

 Add creepy Halloween curb appeal by placing skeletons in surprising places.
 If you want to spook someone special, place a friendly-looking skeleton outside their window or in a tree.
 These creative decorations can also surprise and delight trick-or-treaters in the neighborhood.